 CDP solicits reports from companies on their climate change, supply chain, water, and forest impacts.
 Noble Energy participates in the Carbon Disclosure Project, as does Anadarko.

-CSSD has 15 performance standards, which are available here.
+CRSD has 15 performance standards, which are available here.
 Performance Standard 6 details a BMP for monitoring water quality.
 Performance Standard 7 recommends disclosure of hydraulic fracturing chemicals.
-Here is a comparison of CSSD’s standards to regulatory standards in the Appalachian Basin (Pennsylvania, West Virginia, and Ohio).
-The CSSD’s third party auditing program is detailed here.
-Here, it is suggested that CSSD standards could become as effective and influential as LEED.
+Here is a comparison of CRSD’s standards to regulatory standards in the Appalachian Basin (Pennsylvania, West Virginia, and Ohio).
+The CRSD’s third party auditing program is detailed here.
+Here, it is suggested that CRSD standards could become as effective and influential as LEED.

 Houston Advanced Resource Center (HARC)

 HARC’s Environmentally Friendly Drilling Scorecard provides third-party certification for companies.
 This provides more accountability and objectivity than a company’s internal standards would.

 Global Reporting Initiative (GRI)

 GRI provides sustainability guidelines for companies.
 Its voluntary reporting framework is detailed here and its specific Oil and Gas Sector Disclosures here.
 Together, they make up the recommended reporting framework for the oil and gas sector..

 GEMI develops “environmental sustainability solutions for business.”
 It regards voluntary reporting as a key component of developing transparency.